 private String description;

-public Product(String name, String description) {
+public Product(String name, String description) {this.name = name;

 this.description = description;